Tropical Sands Resort in Fort Myers Beach, FL.

 The Historic Arcade Theatre is a beautifully restored 393-seat proscenium theatre and home to Florida Repertory Theatre, Southwest Florida’s premier professional theatre company.
 Originally a Vaudeville house and a movie theatre, the Arcade Theatre was built by brothers, Harvie and Gilmer Heitman in 1915.
 According to local historian and writer, T.M.
 Jacobs, “the Arcade originally hosted vaudeville, including magic acts, local talent nights, and plays.
 Florida Rep took over the building in 1998 after years of the building being dark.

 After my little backstage tour, I drove around the area more to check out local attractions.
-If you are in town with family, you will love the beaches, but if you want a little more for the kids, you can try the Sun Splash Family Waterpark on for size and fun.
-From their website you find out you can enjoy 14-acres of water slides, pools and fun at Southwest Florida’s largest water park.
+If you are in town with your family, you will love the beaches, but if you want a little more for the kids, you can try the Sun Splash Family Waterpark for size and fun.
+From their website, you find out you can enjoy 14 acres of water slides, pools, and fun at Southwest Florida’s largest water park.
 Relax on our gently drifting Main Stream River Tube Ride.
-Thrill at the high-speed excitement of such scream-worthy slides as the Cape Fear, Fun-L-Tunnel, Zoom Flume and 457-foot Electric Slide & Power Surge.
+Thrill at the high-speed excitement of such scream-worthy slides as the Cape Fear, Fun-L-Tunnel, Zoom Flume, and 457-foot Electric Slide & Power Surge.
 Free fall 5 1/2 stories down three distinctly different speed slides–the Thunder Bump, Terror Tube, and X-celerator.
-Let the little ones frolic at our Pirate’s Cove, grab a summer snack at the Calypso Café or simply soak up the sun in a lounge chair poolside—there’s fun for everyone!
-No matter what kind of water activities you enjoy, Sun Splash Family Waterpark is the perfect place to splash all summer-long.
+Let the little ones frolic at our Pirate’s Cove, grab a summer snack at the Calypso Café, or simply soak up the sun in a lounge chair poolside—there’s fun for everyone!
+No matter what kind of water activities you enjoy, Sun Splash Family Waterpark is the perfect place to splash all summer long.

 Day Three: another beach day in Fort Myers